ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 ### Intel Cascade Lake CPU support
 {: #bm-cascade-lake-support}

-You can now choose from the following Intel Cascade Lake CPUs when you provision a bare metal server:
+You can choose from the following Intel Cascade Lake CPUs when you provision a bare metal server:

 | Cascade Lake CPUs | Specifications |
 |-----|-----|